arcs-njit-edu/docs/docs/migration/faqs.md

-## The following are question we have received over the last several weeks regarding the migration from Lochness to Wulver.
+## The following are questions we have received over the last several weeks regarding the migration from Lochness to Wulver.

 ###  What is the timeline for the migration from Lochness to Wulver?
 ??? answer